The Grey Rock Method: How to Use It, When It Works, and Its Limits

 • A form of punishment or giving someone the silent treatment with emotional intention behind it

-• Appropriate for close, ongoing relationships where emotional engagement is needed
+• Appropriate for close, ongoing relationships where emotional engagement is needed and healthy

 • A substitute for setting clear limits or getting support